Truly, genuinely thank you to Johnny and to Rush, who takes a day off today, and I'm very glad to be here.

 I believe it is safe to say.

-I need we need to find out who the running mate is for the Republicans in the victorious 2012 ticket.
+We need to find out who the running mate is for the Republicans in the victorious 2012 ticket.

-Um, but for the for the time being, Dick Cheney will stand with very little competition, very little, among the truly magnificent vice presidents of our time.
+But for the time being, Dick Cheney will stand with very little competition, very little, among the truly magnificent vice presidents of our time.

 The measure of that being resolve, love of country, support of our military, the backing of our troops in the most important war we have ever fought, and the resiliency to withstand hatred, the likes of which no vice president has ever seen.